Particular/docs.particular.net/samples/pipeline/message-signing/sample.md

 ---
-title: Unit of work using the pipeline
+title: Message signing using the pipeline
-summary: Shows how to use IoC and the pipeline to create a unit of work implementation.
+summary: Shows how to implement message signing and verification using NServiceBus pipeline behaviors.
-reviewed: 2018-10-26
+reviewed: 2019-10-03
 component: Core
 tags:
  - Pipeline